rprend/blog-ssr/src/content/posts/trotskyVsTheBackscratchers.md

 ---

-The parable was called "Trotsky vs the back scratchers."
+The story was called "Trotsky vs the back scratchers."